-“We see clearly all the macro indicators pointing south (EUGNEMUQ), a slower environment also in Europe -- the situation is more difficult,” Siemens Chief Executive Officer Peter Loescher told Linzie Janis on Bloomberg Television’s “Countdown” last week.
+“We see clearly all the macro indicators pointing south (EUGNEMUQ:US), a slower environment also in Europe -- the situation is more difficult,” Siemens Chief Executive Officer Peter Loescher told Linzie Janis on Bloomberg Television’s “Countdown” last week.
 “We anticipate that we will continue to have a volatile environment, a recessionary environment.”

 A gauge of sentiment among European manufacturers fell to minus 15 from minus 12.8 in June, the report showed.
 An indicator of services confidence dropped to minus 8.5 from minus 7.4, while a gauge of consumer sentiment slipped to minus 21.5 from minus 19.8.
 Sentiment in the construction industry also worsened from June.

 Daimler AG (DAI), the world’s third-largest maker of luxury vehicles, on July 25 reported a 13 percent drop in second- quarter profit, with CEO Dieter Zetsche saying “economic uncertainty and risks exist in nearly all regions.”
 PSA Peugeot Citroen (UG), Europe’s No. 2 carmaker, which is cutting some 8,000 jobs, said the same day that first-half profit fell.